onera/Cassiopee/docs/developers/Git/UsingGit.md

 ## TDLR

-To contribute, you need to create a `Pull Request` from your remote fork webpage: https://github.com/<github_username>/Cassiopee/.
+To contribute, you need to create a `Pull Request` from your remote fork webpage: https://github.com/github_username/Cassiopee/.
 Click on the _Contribute_ button and follow the instructions (give a title to your PR, describe the modifications and review your changes)

+<br> </br>

 ## Forking the upstream repository

 - To create your own fork of Cassiopee, please read this [section](https://github.com/onera/Cassiopee/blob/main/docs/developers/Git/cloning-cassiopee.md#clone-or-fork-cassiopee)

+<br> </br>

 ## Synchronising your fork from the upstream repository

-- From your remote fork webpage (https://github.com/<github_username>/Cassiopee/), click on the `Sync fork` button
+- From your remote fork webpage (https://github.com/github_username/Cassiopee/), click on the _Sync fork_ button

 - From a terminal window, follow the instructions given at the end of this [paragraph](https://github.com/onera/Cassiopee/blob/main/docs/developers/Git/cloning-cassiopee.md#clone-or-fork-cassiopee)

+<br> </br>

 ## Stashing